SihongHo/Neurips2022_rebuttle_multiagent/README.md

 ## Task

 1. Run baseline algorithms (MADDPG and M3DDPG) on MPE (with more agents) and get policies.
-[We first finish this step]
+[We first finish this step, Songyang will run MADDPG on Miao-exxact, Sanbao will run M3DDPG on FeiML.]

 2. Testing policies under the optimal adversaries obtained from RMAAC.